apache/flink/docs/dev/table/connect.md

 Flink's Table API & SQL programs can be connected to other external systems for reading and writing both batch and streaming tables.
 A table source provides access to data which is stored in external systems (such as a database, key-value store, message queue, or file system).
 A table sink emits a table to an external storage system.
 Depending on the type of source and sink, they support different formats such as CSV, Parquet, or ORC.

 This page describes how to declare built-in table sources and/or table sinks and register them in Flink.
-After a source, sink, or both have been registered, they can be accessed by Table API & SQL queries.
+After a source or sink has been registered, it can be accessed by Table API & SQL statements.

 <span class="label label-danger">Attention</span> If you want to implement your own *custom* table source or sink, have a look at the [user-defined sources & sinks page](sourceSinks.html).